grafana/mimir/docs/sources/operating-grafana-mimir/configure-ha-deduplication.md

 ### How to configure Grafana Mimir

-The minimal configuration requires:
+The minimal configuration requires to:

+- Enable the HA tracker.
+- Configure the HA tracker KV store.
+- Configure expected label names for cluster and replica.

+#### Enable the HA tracker

-- Enabling the HA tracker via `-distributor.ha-tracker.enable=true` CLI flag (or its YAML config option)
+To enable the HA tracker feature you need to set the `-distributor.ha-tracker.enable=true` CLI flag (or its YAML config option) in the distributor.

-- Configuring the KV store for the HA Tracker.
-Only `consul` and `etcd` are currently supported.
-The `multi` KV store backend should be used only for live migrations between two different KV store backends.
+The next step is to decide whether you want to enable it for all tenants or just a subset of them.
+To enable it for all tenants you need to set `-distributor.ha-tracker.enable-for-all-users=true`.
-- Enable the HA tracker for all tenants via `-distributor.ha-tracker.enable-for-all-users=true` (or its YAML config option).
-Alternatively, to enable the HA Tracker only on a per-tenant basis, you can keep the default `-distributor.ha-tracker.enable-for-all-users=false` and override it on a per-tenant basis using `accept_ha_samples` in the overrides section of the runtime configuration.
+Alternatively, you can enable the HA Tracker only on a per-tenant basis, keeping the default `-distributor.ha-tracker.enable-for-all-users=false` and overriding it on a per-tenant basis setting `accept_ha_samples` in the overrides section of the runtime configuration.

+#### Configure the HA tracker KV store

+The HA Tracker requires a key-value (KV) store to coordinate which replica is currently elected.
+The supported KV stores for the HA tracker are `consul` and `etcd`.

+> Note: `memberlist` is not supported.
+Memberlist-based KV stores propagate updates using the gossip protocol, which is too slow for HA tracker.
+The result would be that different distributors may see a different Prometheus server elected as leaders at the same time.

+The following CLI flags (and their respective YAML config options) are available to configure the HA tracker KV store:

+- `-distributor.ha-tracker.store`: The backend storage to use (eg. `consul` or `etcd`).
+- `-distributor.ha-tracker.consul.*`: The Consul client configuration (should be used only if `consul` is the configured backend storage).
+- `-distributor.ha-tracker.etcd.*`: The etcd client configuration (should be used only if `etcd` is the configured backend storage).

+#### Configure expected label names for cluster and replica

+The HA tracker deduplicates incoming series that have cluster and replica labels.
+The name of these labels can be configured both globally and on a per-tenant basis.

+Configure the default cluster and replica label names using the following CLI flags (or their respective YAML config options):

+- `-distributor.ha-tracker.cluster`: name of the label whose value uniquely identifies a Prometheus HA cluster (defaults to `cluster`).
+- `-distributor.ha-tracker.replica`: name of the label whose value uniquely identifies a Prometheus replica within the HA cluster (defaults to `__replica__`).

+_The HA label names can be overridden on a per-tenant basis by setting `ha_cluster_label` and `ha_replica_label` in the overrides section of the runtime configuration._

+#### Example configuration

 The following configuration snippet shows an example to enable the HA tracker for all tentants via YAML config file: